MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ## Arguments

 * *MatchIdColumnName*:  Indicates the name of a column of type `long` that is appended to the output as part of the scan execution.
 Indicates the 0-based index of the match for the row.
 (Optional)
 * *ColumnDeclarations*: Declares an extension to the schema of the operator’s source.
-Aditional columns are assigned in the steps or *DefaultValue* if not assigned. *DefaultValue* is `null` if not specified.
+Additional columns are assigned in the steps or *DefaultValue* if not assigned. *DefaultValue* is `null` if not specified.
 (Optional)
 * *StepName*: Used to reference values in the state of scan for conditions and assignments.
 The step name must be unique.
 * *Condition*: A Boolean expression that defines which records from the input matches the step.
 A record matches the step when the condition is true with the step’s state or with the previous step’s state.
 * *Assignment*: A scalar expression that is assigned to the corresponding column when a record matches a step.